biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Filtering Data
 ~~~~~~~~~~~~~~

-Using QIITA you can also filter your data.
+Using Qiita you can also filter your data.
 This allows you to filter out samples.

 To filter the data, select the "rarefied table (BIOM)" artifact in the processing network and select "Process".
 Then select "Filter samples from table" from the drop-down menu.
 The parameters will appear below the workflow diagram: